Bearings in Ewes/Hoggets

 Here is an on-farm example of how the electrolyte balance works -

 A farmer rang me with his story.
 This hogget had just given birth to twins, right by the gateway into the lane that runs to the woolshed.
-He thought he would do the hogget a favour and drift it and her lambs into the laneway, to give it an extra feed.
+He thought he would do the hogget a favour and drift her and her lambs into the laneway, to give her an extra feed.
 A couple of days later as he was driving up the lane, the hogget ran in front of him and up the hill, she popped both bearings out as she ran in front of him.

 So, what created this problem?